 The 33-mile Rim Road drive is full of spectacular scenery and is one of the most scenic byways in America.
 With more than 30 scenic pullouts, it is an activity you cannot miss when you visit Crater Lake.
 The many viewpoints are sure to make your jaw drop while you admire all the brilliant shades of blue and the park’s volcanic formations.

-It’s by far one of the best national parks to visit in summer!
+It’s by far one of the best national parks to visit in summer, and perfect for a trip to Oregon with kids.

 While you cannot take a private boat or other flotation devices out on the water, you can swim in the crystal clear lake in designated areas, fish, or take a boat tour of the lake.
 There are also over 90 miles of hiking trails, and mesmerizing waterfalls to explore.